About Glucose

 Continuous glucose monitoring

 Continuous glucose monitoring (CGM) is an alternative approach which is increasingly commonly used to monitor control in diabetic pets.
 Instead of using blood samples, this type of monitoring utilises a tiny sensor that passes just below the skin, attached by way of an adhesive pad.
-With glucose measurements read by mobile device such as a smartphone.
+With glucose measurements read by a mobile device such as a smartphone.

-This technique often proves a convenient alternative way to get clearer insights into the quality of control of the diabetes over a number of days.
-Rather than measuring blood glucose it assesses glucose in interstitial fluid (which bathes the body’s cells).
 Some fur-clipping is likely to be needed and some pets may attempt to remove the device, but overall it can often prove a less invasive and less stressful method of establishing longer term trending.
 In many circumstances, it can be more informative, practical and cost effective than repeated blood glucose curves.

 How to interpret a glucose curve